General Water Quality Information

 Sandy water can be caused by particles that have accumulated over time in the distribution system or from unfiltered water systems.
 If the problem persists, flushing of the service main may be required.

-If you would like more information on water quality please review the annual Water Quality Consumer Quality Report found here.
+If you would like more information on water quality please review the previous Water Quality Consumer Confidence Reports found here.
+Please access the current report here.

 Also, please contact us with questions.
 Contact Us